raunak0400/advanced-dom-javascript-assignment/README.md

    ```

 2. **Open the applications**:
-   - For Contact Form: Open `contact-form/index.html` in your browser
+   - **Contact Form**: Open `contact-form/index.html` in your browser
-   - For Todo App: Open `todo-app/index.html` in your browser
+   - **Todo App**: Open `todo-app/index.html` in your browser

 3. **No build process required**: These are vanilla HTML, CSS, and JavaScript applications that run directly in the browser.

+### Quick Demo
+- Try submitting a contact form with validation
+- Add some todos and test the search/filter functionality
+- Refresh the page to see data persistence in action

 ## 🌐 Browser Compatibility